Overkill (band): Jeramie Kling-era and upcoming 21st studio album (2024–present)

 On August 5, 2024, Bittner announced that he was leaving Overkill to focus on Shadows Fall and his new band Category 7.
 Later that month, it was revealed that Jeramie Kling was the band's new drummer, and he played his first show with Overkill on August 30, at the Posada Rock festival in Câmpulung Muscel, Romania.
 During the band's summer and fall 2024 European tour, former Kreator bassist Christian "Speesy" Giesler filled in for Verni, who was unable to perform due to an ongoing "shoulder issue".
 Overkill (along with Night Demon) supported King Diamond on their Saint Lucifer's Hospital 1920 tour in North America from October to December 2024, which saw former Fear Factory and Vio-lence bassist Christian Olde Wolbers fill in for Verni.
 Also on this tour, the band performed as a four-piece for the first time in years, with Tailer sitting out one show due to illness.

-When asked in September 2024 when Overkill was going to begin work on their 21st studio album, Ellsworth said, "We're looking at, I suppose, the majority of the first half of 2025 as being that timeframe for the writing.
+When asked in September 2024 when Overkill would begin work on their 21st studio album, Ellsworth said, "We're looking at, I suppose, the majority of the first half of 2025 as being that timeframe for the writing.
 And probably recording by the end of 2025 and then releasing in 2026."
 Kling announced in August 2025 that the band had begun writing and demoing new material for the upcoming album.
+Ellsworth confirmed in March 2026 that the album would be recorded in the spring/summer for a possible late 2026 release, although Verni later said that it would likely not be released until early 2027.

+Overkill toured the U.S. with Testament and Destruction in the spring of 2026.
+Wolbers once again filled in for Verni on this tour, due to continued issues with his shoulder.
+During a follow-up tour in Europe, the band once again performed as a four-piece, due to Tailer sitting out dates such as their appearance at Sweden Rock Festival that June, while Wolbers had continued filling in for Verni.
+Overkill is scheduled to open for Kreator on their Krushers of the World tour in Europe in November 2026.